-Okay, it's a click-baitey title maybe, but that's exactly what I got called last night at a lodge rehearsal because I wouldn't take a drink.
-Normally I'd bring it up at an AA meeting, but since I'm not going to any meetings right now, I'm going to talk about it right here.
-You never know, it might be helpful to others out there who don't go to meetings and worry about dealing with bar situations like this.
+Usually, I'd talk about how it made me feel at an AA meeting, but since I'm not going to meetings now, I'm going to talk about it here.
+You never know; it might be helpful to others out there who don't go to meetings and worry about bar situations like this.

-What's bothering me isn't so much the name-calling.
-That's on the other guy, not me.
-I know this in my heart.
+It’s not so much the name-calling that bothers me - that's on the other guy, not me.
 What's bothering me is the resentment that I'm feeling.
 I don't want to be carrying resentment around with me.

-I left the bar without saying anything, but then the dialogues in my head started swirling round and round, you know, all the things I should've said were I not so weak-minded, beating myself up for being pathetic for not standing up for myself.
-But I know that if I had have spoken up, I'd have ended up wishing I'd said something different, so in that respect, it's probably okay that I didn't say anything.
-All the more so as there was alcohol involved and I was not one of the 'inner circle'.
+I left the bar without saying anything, but then the dialogues in my head started swirling round and round - you know, all the things I should've said, beating myself up for being pathetic at not standing up for myself.
+But I know that if I had spoken up, I'd probably have ended up wishing I'd said something different, so in that respect, it's probably good that I didn't say anything.

-Well, I did sit outside on the porch and meditate for fifteen minutes, with the winter sun shining down, a nice breeze blowing and the sound of birdsong in the trees.
+This morning, I sat out on the porch and meditated for fifteen minutes, with the winter sun shining down, a nice breeze blowing and the sound of birdsong in the trees.
 It was really nice, but the inner dialogues kept interrupting me.
 Bear in mind that I don't meditate often and am just beginning a 30-day challenge to get better at it.
-So there's that.

-I ended up composing an email to let the master of the lodge know how I'm feeling, but didn't send it before running it past my wife first.
-She encouraged me to change some bits that came across as angry and I'm very grateful to have that loving relationship there with my wife.
-I don't take that lightly.
+I ended up composing an email to let the master of the masonic lodge know how I'm feeling, but I didn't send it before running it past my wife first.
+She encouraged me to change some bits that came across as sounding angry, and I'm very grateful that I have that loving relationship with my wife.

 Should I have sent that email?
-Possibly not, but also yes.
-I'm not a doormat, and I composed it thoughtfully and with a second pair of loving eyes.
-So now I've put my feelings out there and I hope that I get a loving response.
+Possibly not.
+But I'm not a doormat, and I composed it thoughtfully and with a second pair of loving eyes.
+So now I've put my feelings out there, and I hope to get a loving response.